 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.

 †Checking offer not valid for primary accountholder on existing UBT personal checking account(s).
 Savings offer not valid for primary accountholder on existing Simply Savings or Simply Savings Student account(s).
-Offer not valid if existing checking or savings accounts closed 120 days prior to 06/01/2021.
-Receive $50 when you open a Simply Free Checking account and have $500 in electronic direct deposits posted within 90 calendar days of account opening.
-Receive $150 when you open an interest-earning checking account (Simply Free Plus, Simply Free Platinum, or Premium Interest Advantage) and have $2,500 in electronic direct deposits posted within 90 calendar days of account opening.
-Receive $50 when you open a Simply Savings account and maintain a $2,500 balance for 90 calendar days from account opening.
+Offer not valid if existing checking or savings accounts closed 120 days prior to 05/02/2022.
+Receive $50 when you open a Simply Free Checking account and complete the following within 90 calendar days of account opening: (1) have $500 in electronic direct deposits posted; and (2) enroll in e-Statements via online or mobile banking.
+Receive $150 when you open an interest-earning checking account (Simply Free Plus, Simply Free Platinum, or Premium Interest Advantage) and complete the following within 90 days of account opening: (1) have $2,500 in electronic direct deposits posted; and (2) enroll in e-Statements via online or mobile banking.
+Receive $50 when you open a Simply Savings account and complete the following within 90 days of account opening: (1) maintain a $2,500 balance; and (2) enroll in e-Statements via online or mobile banking.
 Bonus is credited to your active account within 100 days of account opening if you meet requirements. $50 opening deposit required on checking accounts (Simply Free Plus requires a $1,000 opening deposit).
 Simply Savings requires a $2,500 opening deposit in new money.
 Various Annual Percentage Yields (APYs) offered for interest-earning checking accounts based on the account and balance maintained.
 For example, Simply Free Platinum requires a $100 minimum daily balance to earn .05% APY.
 Simply Savings earns .05% APY.
-APYs accurate as of 06/01/2021.
+APYs accurate as of 05/02/2022.
 Fees may reduce earnings; rates subject to change.
 Promotion offers limited to one new checking account and one new savings account per person and cannot be combined with other offers.
-Simply Free Platinum accounts are designed for people age 50 and over.
+Simply Free Platinum accounts are designed for people ages 50 and over.
 Premium Interest Advantage is limited to residents of Douglas, Sarpy, and Washington counties in Nebraska.
-Promotions available 06/01/2021 to 09/30/2021.
+Promotions available 05/02/2022 to 09/30/2022.
+Member FDIC.